 A DAW (Digital Audio Workstation) is a digital system designed for editing and recording digital audio.
 The best daw systems may refer to audio hardware, audio software, or both.
 Software DAW’s are the ones who are mainly used by music producers in our era since computers have become the main hosting devices.
-In many professional recording studios you will find imposing computer-compatible mixing consoles.
+In many professional recording studios, you will find imposing computer-compatible mixing consoles.
 Conversely, in a home or portable studio, there is only the necessity of having a laptop with a music production software and a recording interface.

-Since computers have replaced most integrated DAWs, audio editing and post-production is now performed primarily with software rather than hardware.
+Since computers have replaced most integrated DAWs, audio editing and post-production are now performed primarily with software rather than hardware.
 This has led to the democratization of the whole music production process.
 In fact, all you need today is to create music is a software DAW.
 Such audio production programs are available for both Macintosh and Windows systems.
 In this article, we will concentrate on, Ableton Live, Pro Tools, Logic Pro, Fruity Loops and Reason which are some of the most praised music production programs.
-While each DAW has certain specificities, advantages and disadvantages, these programs have similar functions.
+While each DAW has certain specificities, advantages, and disadvantages, these programs have similar functions.

 The originality of Ableton Live compared to other DAW’s is that it is strongly oriented towards live performances.
-Ableton live is also known for being a more contemporary software which really takes into account user preferences.
+Ableton Live is also known for being a more contemporary software which really takes into account user preferences.

 It is one of the most intuitive music sequencers: facilitating the learning process but also contributing to a faster workflow than other DAW’s.
 The workflow is made intuitive by a more straightforward approach to samples, and the numerous clip triggers which are made available for live performances.

 A particularity of Live is its 2 available working views – the “arrangement” and “session” views – which offer unprecedented versatility.
 When the user desires to use Ableton for live performances the session view is very handy.
-On the other hand when you just want to compose, the same linear arrangement which is available in other DAWs can be used.
+On the other hand, when you just want to compose, the same linear arrangement which is available in other DAWs can be used.
 Ableton Live also provides a more attractive and ergonomic interface.
 Visuals are very readable and appealing.
 Seemingly, everything is accessible.
 For example, the MIDI-control setup is quick and straightforward.
 You don’t need to look for specific drivers to map your external hardware.
-Hardwares tools such as the Akai APC or Novation Launchpad will be instantly usable.
+Hardware tools such as the Akai APC or Novation Launchpad will be instantly usable.